autocrypt/autocrypt/doc/level1.rst

 specialized knowledge.

-This spec introduces an Autocrypt header that transfers information about a sender's public keys in all their emails.
-Autocrypt provides a simple set of rules to track this information per communication peer.
+This spec introduces an Autocrypt header that transfers information about a sender's :term:`public key` in all their emails.
+Autocrypt provides a set of rules to track this information per communication peer.
 This provides unambiguous information during message composition on whether encryption is a) possible and b) recommended for a given set of recipients.
 The design relies on in-band communication for key discovery, thereby avoiding a dependency on external infrastructure like OpenPGP keyservers or PKI.

 Autocrypt facilitates opportunistic key distribution, but recognizes that aggressively opportunistic encryption can be disruptive to